 The March to Valley Forge by William B. T. Trego

 The winter at Valley Forge imbued into the American Continental Army’s soldiers the will to persevere, endure, and triumph over obstacles that eventually brought independence to the United States.
-Washington acknowledged that the perseverance gained by the soldiers at Valley Forge fortified and bound together the Continental Army and eventually helped it to win the war.
-Disease, malnutrition and exposure killed more than 2,500 soldiers by the end of the winter encampment.
+Washington acknowledged that the perseverance gained by the soldiers at Valley Forge fortified and bound together with the Continental Army and ultimately helped it to win the war.
+Disease, malnutrition, and exposure killed more than 2,500 soldiers by the end of the winter encampment.

 “Long live France!
 Long live the friendly powers!
 Long live the American States!”

 The army marched out of Valley Forge on June 19, 1778, exactly six months after they had arrived and retook Philadelphia.